ajaykrsna/flutter-wordle-game/README.md

 ### Play on Web

-Visit [Wordle](https://ajaykrsna.github.io/flutter-wordle-game/#/) to play the online version
+Visit [Wordle](https://ajaykrsna.github.io/flutter-wordle-game/#/) to play the web version!